MicrosoftDocs/WSL/WSL/install-win10.md

 - Run `wsl.exe --install`
 - Restart your machine if necessary and directed by the command
 - Upon restart your installation will finish and you'll be ready to start using WSL!

+This will install the Ubuntu distribution.
+You can also install other distributions by passing in arguments, for example `wsl --install -d Debian` will install Debian.
+Running `wsl --list --online` will show you a list of available distributions.

 ## Install Windows Subsystem for Linux (Retail)